Abundant Glass is the home of contemporary fused glass art and gifts, handmade in the Pennines by Jane O’Neill.

-Inspired by her Pennine home town, a passion for cycling and an infatuation with the light, colour and textural possibilities of glass, Jane manipulates sheets of glass, glass particles and powders using a naked flame, carved fiber paper and a kiln along with hand sanding and polishing to create a professional finish.
+Jane is infatuated with the light, colour and textural possibilities of glass.
+She manipulates sheets of glass, glass particles and powders using a naked flame, carved fibre paper and a kiln.
+Each piece is hand sanded and polished to create a professional finish.

 The Craft Fusion studio is where glass artist and designer Gregg Anston-Race creates his works of art.
 Every single piece is handmade by Gregg himself.
-We are a family run establishment, based in the Devonshire market town of Holsworthy on the Devon/Cornwall border.
+The studio is a family run establishment, based in the Devonshire market town of Holsworthy on the Devon/Cornwall border.

 Gregg was born in Truro and has lived in Cornwall all of his life, growing up in the area of North Cornwall.
 Regular days out to the coast and to the moors, exploring old mine workings naturally means that most of Gregg’s inspiration for his designs come from the rugged coastline of this area and from the mining history of Cornwall.